top of page

 Collections & Areas

 Located on 47 acres that lie between California's scenic Highway 1 and the Pacific Ocean, this magnificent site includes canyons, wetlands, coastal bluffs, and a closed-cone pine forest.
 Set among this striking background is a varied array of plant collections.
-Our moderate climate allows us to grow a wide range of tender species plants which cannot survive the more extreme heat or cold that occurs in other locations.
+Our moderate climate allows us to grow a wide range of tender species plants that cannot survive the more extreme heat or cold that occurs in other locations.

 Bloom Seasons at Mendocino Coast Botanical Gardens